 Today's Moffat is impressive for a number of reasons.
 Perhaps most striking are the large number of high quality hotels on offer in the town centre.
 The Annandale Arms Hotel can be highly recommended, and the Black Bull and Buccleuch Arms also feature prominently.

-To these can be added the Balmoral Hotel on the east side of the High Street, together with the Star Hotel, proudly proclaimed to be the narrowest hotel in the UK (it's the red fronted building in the photo at the top of the left hand column).
-The west side of High Street offers the Stag Hotel and the spectacular Moffat House Hotel (left), built in 1767 as a home for the 2nd Earl of Hopetoun by the architect John Adam.
+To these can be added the Balmoral Hotel on the east side of the High Street, together with the Star Hotel, proudly proclaimed to be the narrowest hotel in the UK.
+The west side of High Street offers the Stag Hotel and the Moffat House Hotel, built in 1767 as a home for the 2nd Earl of Hopetoun by the architect John Adam.

 Visitor InformationView Location on Map